-You can upgrade the firmware of the router here.
-Make sure the firmware you want to use is on the local hard drive of the computer.
+You can check for firmware updates and upgrade the firmware for your router here.
+Check online for the latest updates by clicking Check Now.
+Make sure the firmware you want to use is downloaded to the local hard drive of your computer.